ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 * List Block Storage volumes.
 * Delete Block Storage volumes.

+## Can I use `sdp` profile for my boot volume if I want to use secure boot?
+{: #sdp-no-secure-boot}

+No. When second-generation boot volumes with the `sdp` profile are used, secure boot is not supported.

+In the current release of {{site.data.keyword.block_storage_is_short}} offering, only first-generation volumes from the tiered and custom volume profile families can be used as boot volumes for virtual server instances that use a profile from one of the following instance profile families:
+- [Accelerated Gen 3](/docs/vpc?topic=vpc-accelerated-profile-family ) - Gaudi, MI-300x, H100/H200 profiles.
+- [General purpose Gen 3](/docs/vpc?topic=vpc-general-purpose-vsi-profiles-gen3-intel) profiles if secure boot option is needed.
+- [Confidential Computing - Gen 3](/docs/vpc?topic=vpc-confidential-computing-vsi-profiles-gen3-x86) profiles if secure boot option is needed.

+If you want to provision a virtual server instance with either [Intel Gen 3](/docs/vpc?topic=vpc-general-purpose-vsi-profiles-gen3-intel) or [Confidential Computing](/docs/vpc?topic=vpc-confidential-computing-vsi-profiles-gen3-x86) instance profiles, and an `sdp` boot volume, make sure that you do not enable secure boot.

 ## How is my data protected in the `sdp` profile-based storage volume?
 {: faq}
 {: #faq-sdp-encryption}